PranjaliD11/Depression_Detection/README.md

 ->Built and compared multiple models, including:Logistic Regression and Gradient Boosting Models: XGBoost, CatBoost, and LightGBM (LGBM)
 ### 4.Results:
 ->Achieved a high accuracy of 92% using the CatBoost model, demonstrating its effectiveness for this dataset.

+Feel free to fork and try the code,I have attached dataset into it